EMT Recruit - Paid Training (Full Time)

 Location: Norwich, CT

 PREPARE TO BECOME AN EMT/EARN AS YOU LEARN!
-Next class will begin in April of 2023
+Next class will begin in January, 2024

 As part of the Community Emergency Responder Academy (CERA), the EMT Recruit will complete a rigorous, but exciting 7-week course of study comprised of both classroom, practical laboratory stations and hands-on training/ambulance ride time that will prepare them to become an EMT at no cost, all while earning a training wage during the entire program.
 The course emphasizes the assessment and treatment of medical and trauma patients.